oracle/oracle-database-operator/docs/sidb/README.md

 The REST Enable SQL functionality is available to all the schemas specified in the `.spec.restEnableSchemas` atrribute of the sample yaml.
 Only these schemas will have access SQL Developer Web Console specified by the Database Actions URL.

-The REST Enabled SQL functionality allows REST calls to send DML, DDL and scripts to any REST enabled schema by exposing the same SQL engine used in SQL Developer and SQLcl.
+The REST Enabled SQL functionality enables REST calls to send DML, DDL and scripts to any REST enabled schema by exposing the same SQL engine used in SQL Developer and Oracle SQLcl (SQL Developer Command Line).

+For example:

 **Run a Script:**